logo

 Our founder and CEO, Richard Compton-Burnett is extremely involved in fostering.
 His experience prior to founding Capstone was in business and finance.
 During that time, he spent a lot of time helping smaller companies grow and he ran a charity.

 With Capstone, he has the best of both worlds.
 He manages an organisation in a competitive environment and he has an opportunity to provide a valuable and life-changing service to disadvantaged young people.
-His attitude and promotion of good values is a large part of the reason Capstone has grown into a friendly, personable agency that can remain small and personal while also expanding into a nationwide entity.
+His attitude and promotion of good values are a large part of the reason Capstone has grown into a friendly, personable agency that can remain small and personal while also expanding into a nationwide entity.

 This is important.
-If you are familiar working with an agency that has grown so fast that it has outgrown the family feel, you can begin to feel insignificant.
+If you are familiar with working with an agency that has grown so fast that it has outgrown the family feel, you can begin to feel insignificant.
 You might begin to wonder if you are really making a difference.
 Fostering is challenging work and you need to feel appreciated and treasured.
 The work you do is important.
 Capstone has managed to grow and yet stay true to it’s core company values.

 If your current agency has grown and changed, it may no longer be consistent with the values that attracted you in the first place.
 The sense of what is important may have changed within the agency and you may feel confused about what is now most important.